leeweiming3/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `hirehub.jar` from [here](https://github.com/AY2324S2-CS2103T-W08-1/tp/releases).
+2. Download `hirehub.jar` of our latest release, located under "v1.4" under "assets", from [here](https://github.com/AY2324S2-CS2103T-W08-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your HireHub.
+3. Copy the file to a folder on your computer.
+This folder will be used as the _home folder_ for your HireHub.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar hirehub.jar` command to run the application.<br>
+4. Open a command terminal and navigate to the folder containing `hirehub.jar`(e.g. using  the `cd` command).
+5. Type `java -jar hirehub.jar` and press enter to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. You can use commands to add or modify data.
+Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `list` : Lists all contacts.